If you are looking to improve your aim in CSGO fast, you should waste no time and try this killer Kovaaks CSGO routine.

 This exercise will improve your mouse smoothness and your tracking ability.

-The thin model is perfect to simulate a real player in CS:GO.
+The thin model is perfect for simulating a real player in CS:GO.

 Tamspeed 2bpes – 10min